ansarilaith/laith-taha/EZIoT_SDK/README.md

 ## What is EZIoT.link?

-The `eziot.link` website and application is an online location that IoT developers and hobbyiest can use to post data from their IoT devices.
+The `eziot.link` website and application is an online location that IoT developers and hobbyist can use to post data from their IoT devices.
 The posted data can then be downloaded and used by other IoT devices or desktop applications.

 The Python file `eziot.py` is a script that can be run with both **Python3** and **MicroPython**.
 It functions as a Software Development Kit or **SDK** that allows the user to easily interact with the Application Programming Interface or **API** on the `eziot.link` website.